Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Main Theorems

 \subsection{Basic Model: Inference Theory for Step 2}

-In this subsection, we establish the asymptotic normality of the final estimator for both AB-LASSO and AB-LASSO-SS, which will allow us to perform large sample inference on the parameter of interest and functions of it.
+In this subsection, we establish the asymptotic normality of the final estimator for both AB-LASSO and AB-LASSO-SS, which will allow us to perform large sample inference on the parameters of interest and functions of them.